juliocesarp20/review_analysis/README.md

-# review_analysis
+# Review Analysis
-Sentiment analysis in different kind of web reviews
+Sentiment analysis for different kinds of web products and sites.

+Data Source from multiple Kaggle repositories